 Where I've Been...

 Like many people I initially tried yoga once or twice a week for the physical aspect of stretching & strengthening my body.
-However as I gradually experienced the improvements in my breathing, sleep, relaxation & about a dozen different health issues, I became keen to delve into yoga a bit more deeply.
+However as I gradually experienced the improvements in my breathing, sleep, relaxation & other health issues, I became keen to delve into yoga a bit more deeply.
 As I settled into a more regular practice, I also began looking into the philosophy behind this ancient tradition.
 I found this offered me insights to finding a more balanced approach for life, work, health & general well being.
 In particular the practice of Yoga started helping me to understand myself & my needs so much better than before.
 (And also gradually find my toes... ;-)

 So I've been teaching traditional Hatha yoga on the Gold Coast since 2008.
 I love what I do because of the awesome, inspiring people I meet everyday in my classes - who all have their own wisdom & challenges too.
 They are my best teachers in so many ways & keep me committed to continuing my personal yoga studies - as well as committing to further professional development each year so I can bring my best to class.
 I have taught in a variety of health, business, community & private settings & I truly believe yoga has something to offer everybody at every stage in their life.
 I know it will always be part of mine - even when I can't roll out that mat anymore.

 I offer a different approach from many of the faster & flowing styles of yoga commonly found today - where strength & flexibility are often a big focus & challenge.
 Instead, I invite you to take a slower, mindful approach - as a way to find focus, resilience (in mind & body) & as an antidote to our fast-paced life today.
 I don't care if you can't do a handstand or 108 Sun Salutes - I don't think either will make you a better yogi or a better person.
 But I am interested in helping you find what's most useful to YOUR needs & YOUR body type - what will help you thrive & feel at ease in your body.